LegalTechBookClub/LegalTechBookClub.com/README.md

 # LegalTechBookClub

+![image](https://user-images.githubusercontent.com/10615650/43371278-140cef8c-9354-11e8-9be6-2d025fe0c71b.png)

 *Unlocking the potential of legal tech through community and discussion*

+To get involved, read the book and fill out that month's Google Form.
+At the end of the reading period, I will schedule a hangout, interview, or discussion with one to many people and we can talk about the book, the feedback from the book, and introduce next month's book.

-**For the Month of September we will be reading rules for a flatworld by Gillian Hadfield.**
+**For our first month we will be reading...**
-Approximate date of our first Google Hangout is October 1.

-![image](https://user-images.githubusercontent.com/10615650/43371278-140cef8c-9354-11e8-9be6-2d025fe0c71b.png)

-The internet has changed the way that our society functions.
-The LegalTechBookClub is an attempt to create a decentralized source of information and discussion about various intersections of law and technology.
-Anyone interested in getting involved should fill out the following [GoogleForm](https://docs.google.com/forms/d/e/1FAIpQLSfVA08U0dKi7Y-TerArJi71SAYFMowTGL97XcQK5BgU0opjCg/viewform)

-At the beginning of each month a new book will be announced.
-Throughout the month, anyone interested can discuss the book of the month in the issues section of our [GitHub site](https://github.com/LegalTechBookClub/LegalTechBookClub.com/issues/).
-At the end of the month, some assemblage of people will convene over an on-air Google Hangout and discuss the book of the month.
-These hangouts will be archived and added to the site.

-For more on the ideas and origins behind Legal Tech Book Club, check out the following Medium article: [Teaching the Legal System to Fail Better](https://medium.com/@bgw4g5/teaching-the-legal-system-to-fail-better-a31b7f117c74).

-# Books
-## September 2018
 ![image](https://user-images.githubusercontent.com/10615650/43360549-c292e102-927c-11e8-81a5-5bc5f26a9282.png)

 **Rules for a Flat World: Why Humans Invented Law and How to Reinvent It for a Complex Global Economy**

 Amazon's Summary:
 *"The ground is shifting beneath our feet.
 Technology and globalization continue to uproot and reshape daily life and economics.
 Global supply chains are growing more deeply embedded in every region of the world.
 Digital platforms connect billions around the planet in ever more complex networks of data and exchange.
 In 2005, Thomas Friedman reduced these phenomena to one phrase, the title of his massively successful book: The World is Flat.*